dreadflopp/dreadsskyrimbuild_old/README.md

 * Install the update file, choosing to merge as well.

 ### [Majestic Mountains - Cathedral Concept](https://www.nexusmods.com/skyrimspecialedition/mods/11052)
 Install a main file, choose the version you like the most.
+Install the update file.

 **Main installer:**